tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 But the title of this section was traverse?

 Well, lets consider how we would define a list as an instance of the traversable operator.
-The traverse function is defined [exactly](https://hackage.haskell.org/package/base-4.18.0.0/docs/src/Data.Traversable.html#traverse) as follows:
+The traverse function is defined for lists [exactly](https://hackage.haskell.org/package/ghc-internal-9.1001.0/docs/src/GHC.Internal.Data.Traversable.html#line-241) as follows:

 ```haskell
 instance Traversable [] where